How to Get Rid of Whiteflies on Plants: 14 ways to spray whiteflies off plants

 Neem oil is a botanical insecticide that kills whiteflies in multiple ways.
 It disrupts their feeding, prevents larvae from developing properly, and acts as a repellent.
 Even better, it doesn’t harm beneficial insects once it dries.

-Mix neem oil according to package directions—usually one to two tablespoons per gallon of water with a few drops of dish soap as an emulsifier.
+Mix neem oil according to package directions – usually 1 to 2 tablespoons per 1 gallon (3.8 L) of water with a few drops of dish soap as an emulsifier.
 Spray it on all plant surfaces, especially the undersides of leaves where whiteflies hide and lay eggs.

 Apply neem oil in the early morning or evening when temperatures are cool.
 Hot sun can cause the oil to burn leaves.
 Reapply every 7 to 10 days until you see no more whiteflies.
 The oil has a strong smell that fades within a day but repels whiteflies for longer.